levitsky/pyteomics/tutorial/source/data.rst

     >>> fasta.write_fasta(entries, 'target-file.fasta')

-Another common task is to generate a *decoy database*. **Pyteomics** allows that by means of the :py:func:`decoy_db` function.
+Another common task is to generate a *decoy database*. **Pyteomics** allows that by means of the :py:func:`pyteomics.fasta.decoy_db` function.

 .. code-block:: python